-- A All student groups are required to have an advisor(s) who is/are a member of the faculty, staff, administration, or University affiliate. - B Advisors shall advise student groups in the exercise of responsibility, but they shall not have the authority tocontrol the policy of a student group. - C Advisors should possess knowledge of the rules, regulations, policies, and structures of the University, as well as the Student Code of Conduct.
+- A All student groups are required to have an advisor(s) who is/are a member of the faculty, staff, administration, or University affiliate. - B Advisors shall advise student groups in the exercise of responsibility, but they shall not have the authority to control the policy of a student group. - C Advisors should possess knowledge of the rules, regulations, policies, and structures of the University, as well as the Student Code of Conduct.
 Advisors should also possess a knowledge and understanding of the goals and objectives of the student group they advise. - D To change an advisor(s), the student group membership must take a formal vote to select a new advisor(s).
-After a vote has been cast, the student group must notify the SGA Vice President of Student Groups in order to make note of the change and submit a new advisor contract. - E A student group may request to have more than one advisor approved by the SGAC; however, one advisor must be designated as available for financial advisement.
+After a vote has been cast, the student group must notify the SGA Vice President of Student Groups in order to make note of the change and submit a new advisor contract. - E A student group may request to have more than one advisor approved by the SGAC; however, IV Yearly Expectations / Responsibilities / Maintaining Active Status